 Celebrating Juneteenth and Continuing to Work in Solidarity for Racial Justice, Equality, and Equity

-Commemorating the end of slavery in the United States, Juneteenth is celebrated by Americans on June 19 each year – the date in 1865 when the Union soldiers, led by Major General Gordon Granger, landed in Galveston, Texas with news that the war was over and slavery had been abolished (that was of course two and a half years after President Lincoln’s Emancipation Proclamation on January 1, 1863).
-You can read more about this historic event and how it has transformed into what has been coined as “Juneteenth” on PBS.org’s website here.
+Juneteenth marks the date in 1865 when Union soldiers, led by Major General Gordon Granger, landed in Galveston, Texas, with news that the war was over and slavery had been abolished.
+You can read more about this remarkable event on PBS.org’s website here.

-Hundreds of years of enslavement inflicted deliberate terror and injustice on African Americans.
-The disproportionate impact COVID-19 has had on people of color, along with the #BlackLivesMatter that took root in 2020 upon the ongoing violent deaths of Black Americans has made it clear we have a long way to go in ending racism, racist violence, and addressing the inequities that still exist today.
+Hundreds of years of enslavement inflicted deliberate terror and injustice on African Americans – and in many, very real ways, the fight is not over.
+The disproportionate impact COVID-19 has had on people of color, along with the #BlackLivesMatter that took root in 2020 upon the ongoing violent deaths of Black Americans, have made it clear that we have a long way to go in ending racism, racist violence, and addressing the inequities that still exist today.

 Charities to Support:

 There are numerous organizations dedicated to such reforms, including the high-impact nonprofits below who we are proud to call our members.
-We encourage you to support our members that, each and every day, fight for equity, equality, and social justice, work to end racism, and provide legal counsel by donating to strive for a better world:
+We encourage you to support our members that fight for equity, equality, advancement, social justice, work to end racism, and provide legal counsel by donating to strive for a better world:

 - NAACP Legal Defense Fund